 Yes, I waited this far into the list on purpose.
 It goes without saying that you should be promoting on social media, but not just on social media.
 That being said, I highly encourage you to have one account dedicated solely to your podcast promotion.
 This is what I do with Instagram.
 Yes, I post on Facebook, Twitter, and LinkedIn about my podcast, but I put other posts related to my business on those platforms too.

 However, seven days a week on Instagram I am posting to an account dedicated solely to my podcast.
 How do I manage to find something for every day of the week?
-Sometimes I go to a show notes page from a past episode, pull out a great quote from that guest, create an image for it on Canva, and voila, I have an Instagram post.
+Sometimes I go to a podcast notes page from a past episode, pull out a great quote from that guest, create an image for it on Canva, and voila, I have an Instagram post.

 10. Award nominations